paraplin/wavgat-board/README.md

  - Go to "Additional Board Manager URLs" field add this url https://raw.githubusercontent.com/paraplin/wavgat-board/master/package_paraplin_wavgat_index.json and press OK.
  - Go to "Tools" menu and select "Open Boards Manager".
 In the new window install wavgat platform.
  - Go to "Tools" menu and go to "board" submenu.
 Select your correct board in "WAVGAT boards" section.

+# ISSUES
+ - Compilation errors can be lead because it use some different libraries than Arduino, for example, with MFRC522 access control sketch: 'class EEPROMClass' has no member named 'length' and this happens because the EEPROM library from Arduino is different than the WAVGAT board uses.
+ - My english is very poor ;).